 $ wget https://launcher.mojang.com/v1/objects/bb2b6b1aefcd70dfd1892149ac3a215f6c636b07/server.jar $ mv server.jar minecraft_server_1.15.2.jar

-Accept button is stored in the a text file.
+Minecraft keeps the equivalent of the Accept button in a text file.
 Edit that file and replace the value

 $ nano eula.txt #By changing the setting below to TRUE you are indicating your agreement to our EULA (https://account.mojang.com/documents/minecraft_eula). #Tue Mar 24 22:05:31 UTC 2020 eula=false

-screen to allow the server to run, even if you’re not logged in.
+screen to allow the server to run, even after you log out of you

 Ctrl + A + D to disconnect.